-Can I use a car with faulty shock absorbers?
+Can a car with broken shock absorbers be used?

 Can I replace a shock absorber myself?

-Using the video tutorials from AUTODOC CLUB, you can handle the replacement of shock absorbers yourself.
-For this job, you will need a lift or chocks, a jack, and jack stands, as well as a set of spanners, a metal brush to clean the assemblies of dirt, and penetrating oil to help loosen stuck fasteners.
+Using the tutorials from AUTODOC CLUB, you can handle the replacement of shock absorbers yourself.
+For this job, you will need wheel chocks, a jack, as well as a set of spanners, a metal brush to clean the assemblies of dirt, and penetrating oil to help loosen stuck fasteners.
 Look for detailed instructions for your exact car model in our video guides.

 The shock absorbers are replaced as soon as they start malfunctioning.
 Some manufacturers recommend replacing the components after 80,000 kilometres, however, these parts are able to last even longer if used carefully and on quality roads.